carlosbornes/CRISP/README.md

 # CRISP (A Comprehensive Repository for Insightful Simulation Post-Processing)

 ## What is CRISP?
 CRISP is a post-simulation analysis package built on the Atomic Simulation Environment (ASE).
-It is designed for efficient and insightful analysis of molecular dynamics (MD) and other simulations, enabling in-depth exploration with just a few lines of code, including powerful visualization options.
+It is designed for efficient and insightful analysis of molecular dynamics (MD) and other simulations, enabling in-depth exploration with just a few lines of code, including powerful visualisation options.

 ## Features
-- **User-friendly**: Optimized for ease of use with detailed examples and extensive outputs for nuanced data analysis.
+- **User-friendly**: Optimised for ease of use with detailed examples and extensive outputs for nuanced data analysis.
-- **Highly parallelized**: Utilizes parallelization techniques that scale linearly with the number of CPU cores, allowing for fast analysis of large systems and long simulations on high-performance computing clusters.
+- **Highly parallelised**: Utilises parallelisation techniques that scale linearly with the number of CPU cores, allowing for fast analysis of large systems and long simulations on high-performance computing clusters.
-- **Interactive Visualisation**: HTML outputs to interact, it can help to see structural changes.
+- **Interactive Visualisation**: HTML outputs to interact with, which can help to see structural changes.
 - **Integration**: ASE, scikit-learn and other Python packages.

 ## Analysis Toolkit Highlights